VMBlakelock/destination-date-night/README.md

 #### Issue 4

 - I realised my background image wasnt responding well to responsive design.
 Not sure why I didnt notice this earlier.
 I googled and realised I needed to have a Hero Image instead.
-So I changed the code.
-However I still have a padding space down the left side that I cannot fix.

 #### Issue 5